HARMONICWAY

 The Achievement Addiction

 You learned early that achievement equals worth.
-Good grades, good college, good job.
 But achievement without alignment is just sophisticated suffering.

 The Comparison Game

-You measured success by external scorecards—salary, title, possessions.
+You measured success by external scorecards.
 But you were playing someone else's game with rules that guarantee you lose even when you win.

 The Comfort Zone Prison